Crystal is a relatively new material to the automotive industry and design teams looking to bring it in require an experienced partner

 This artfully scientific approach is only possible thanks to the depth of savoir-faire accrued over years of working with the material, which has been applied in rigorous fashion to the automotive industry.
 To that end, Swarovski Mobility is one of the few suppliers which is IATF-certified and one of the largest investment areas for the business is innovation.
 The business likes to partner with like-minded automotive operators.

 At CES 2024, Swarovski Mobility unveiled a display concept developed with Continental that saw the functional touchscreen housed in a stunning crystal case.
-The combination of technological innovation with a compelling luxury aesthetic neatly distils the Swarovski Mobility’s creative and strategic direction.
+The combination of technological innovation with a compelling luxury aesthetic neatly distils Swarovski Mobility’s creative and strategic direction.

 An overlooked aspect of crystal is its durability – the material will not degrade – but undoubtedly the haptic and aesthetic speaks to a higher level of luxury.
 In tandem with face-to-face feedback from designers visiting Wattens, the business launched a substantial survey to determine what value was placed on the brand in the context of the automotive industry.
 The results made for heartening reading confirming high consumer interest and willingness to pay more for Swarovski branded specs.